Planning Service Privacy Notice

 We might collect your information from:

-• You directly (e.g. by asking you to complete an online application form, when you comment on a planning application, you respond to a consultation, or if you contact us for a building control site visit)
+- You directly e.g. by asking you to complete an online application form, when you comment on a planning application, you respond to a consultation, or if you contact us for example for a building control site visit

-We also receive comments, representations, allegations and questions via email, letter and through our platforms.
+- From third parties e.g. comments, representations, allegations and questions via email, letter and through other platforms.

 Information required by law

-The law means that you have to give us the information we have asked for on some forms, such as for a certificate of lawfulness and building control applications.
-If you don’t give us this information then we will be unable to process your application for either of these services.
+There are some services where the law requires you to provide certain information for example, for a certificate of lawfulness, or for building control applications.
+If you don’t give us this information then we will be unable to process your application for these services.

 How will your information be used?